 The raw data set had a code "Transfer/Promotion" for all employees who changed assignment title or department number at any point in the year as well as for those individuals who were no longer with DCDHS but remained in County employment.
-There were 171 records (some individuals were included twice, therefore fewer unique individuals) with this termination reason code.
+There were 133 records (some individuals were included twice, therefore fewer unique individuals) with this termination reason code.
 Each record was examined and was reclassified as: Transfer, Promotion, or Voluntary.
-Some mass moves that were administrative in nature were simply deleted to avoid counting (see below).

-Voluntary - These individuals transferred or promoted to a different position within Dane County, but are no longer with DCDHS.
+VOIUNTARY - These individuals transferred or promoted to a different position within Dane County, but are no longer with DCDHS.
 These individuals were identified because they did not appear in the data set a second time with a "current position" code.
-Three (3) individuals left their DCDHS position for a position with a different county department.
+Two (2) individuals left their DCDHS position for a position with a different county department.

 Transfers -This report uses the term "transfer" more broadly than Employee Benefit Handbooks define transfers to generally refer to lateral job moves.
 These individuals left one assignment title/department code within DCDHS and are now working in a different assignment title/department code.
 Changes in department code without corresponding changes to assignment title or increased pay were categorized as "transfers".
 Likewise, moves that may have resulted in a decrease in pay/assignment title were also included as "transfers".
-Examples of transfers include: Lead Social Worker to Senior Social Worker, Economic Support Specialist to Office Supervisor, Scheduling Clerk I to Clerk III, Economic Support Specialist to Account Clerk II etc. There were 25 transfers in 2023.
+Examples of transfers include: Lead Social Worker to Senior Social Worker, Economic Support Specialist to Account Clerk, Disability Benefits Specialist to Mobility Program Specialist, etc. There were 27 transfers in 2024.

 Promotions - These individuals left one assignment title/department code within DCDHS and are now working in a second assignment title/department code.
-It is important to note that "promotion" opportunities don't exist within civil service like they do the nonprofit or for-profit sector; instead generally these positions are posted for either internal only candidates or for external candidates and DCDHS staff are encouraged to apply.
+It is important to note that "promotion" opportunities don't exist within civil service like they do the nonprofit or for-profit sector; instead, generally these positions are posted for either internal only candidates or for external candidates and DCDHS staff are encouraged to apply.

 Changes in assignment title where there was increased pay were categorized as "Promotions".
 Times when "leader" or "manager" were added to a title were automatically classified as a promotion.
-Most (29 of 30) of these promotions did not result in the individual leaving their original division.
+Most of these promotions did not result in the individual leaving their original division.
 For cases where the title change was not apparent, Dane County class specs for the original and new title were reviewed.
 If the hourly pay increased, the move was categorized as a "Promotion".
 Where the hourly pay did not change or decreased, the move was categorized as a "Transfer".
-Examples of title changes that were classified as a promotion include: Trauma Informed Care Coordinator to Social Work Supervisor, Certified Nursing Assistant to Scheduling Clerk I, Certified Nursing Assistant to Licensed Practical Nurse, Licensed Practical Nurse to Registered Nurse, Senior Social Worker to Lead Social Worker, Clerk I-II to Scheduling Clerk I, and Clerk III to Account Clerk II.
+Examples of title changes that were classified as a promotion include: Licensed practical nurse to registered nurse, certified nursing assistant to registered nurse, care coordinator to case manager, representative payee specialist to social worker I, care coordinator to case manager 1, etc.